GOVERNANCE

 As a Board, we are ultimately responsible for determining the Group’s risk appetite and its willingness to accept certain risks in pursuit of achieving the Group’s strategic objectives.
 The Board is also responsible for maintaining appropriate risk management and internal control systems.

-NOMINATIONS AND REMUNERATION COMMITTEE
+AUDIT AND RISK COMMITTEE

 COMMITTEE MEMBERS, 2024